 Additionally, Cerro Verde has plenty of fauna; here, visitors would be able to get a closer look at the many species of wildlife that call this park home.

 There are many species of animals living in the park; among them are many types of birds, amphibians, reptiles, and a wide variety of insects.
 These are some of the animals that you might see at the park, coyotes, foxes, hawks, and black eagles, among others.

 For anyone who likes nature, the Cerro Verde National park, with its spectacular flora and fauna, is an ideal location to visit and explore.

-These hotels or hostels are not the only ones available, I am sure you can find others in the area.
+hostel La Casona de Los Vega are some great options.
+Yet, these hotels or hostels are not the only ones available; I am sure you could find others in the area.

 Cerro Verde National Park in El Salvador